Bank of Italy: IRI and World War II

 The situation followed the conflict of interest between the state entrepreneur and the state bank, albeit in the name of a higher ideological purpose.
 In 1938, the government decreed the power to directly appoint presidents and vice-presidents of the board of directors of banks.
 Beneduce planned to have a public bank take over the long-term credit of large companies, financed with bonds of equal duration for public works, energy, and industry.
 After them, the Central Bank maintained a low-profile monetary policy, consistent with the directives of fascism.
 IRI operated differently, in agreement with the Italian banks and industries that supported fascism.
 The banks renounced exercising an option by "converting" the debts into shares (or a law in this regard), preferring not to enter directly into the ownership of the industrial groups.
 The groups transferred the bank debts to IRI, which became the new owner in exchange for shares (at the book value, not always the same as the market value), until they held control of the property and therefore of management.
+The debt of the IRI rose to nine and a half billion lire at the time, two-thirds of which were paid within the war, because they were drastically diluted by inflation which has the effect of lowering the real weight of debts until the accounting entries are cancelled. of issuance, but also to halve the purchasing power of small savers.
+The remaining debt was paid by 1953.